grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Brexit, the US Presidential election, the rise of far-right parties in France, Holland, Austria and elsewhere all seem to be part of a new and disturbing Populist wave.
 Was the Scottish Independence referendum part of that?
-It's certainly been portayed in that way: Wings Over Scotland - partisan, sometimes annoying but in my experience usually careful and accurate - has [a compendium of claims on this from the Twittersphere][WINGS].
+It's certainly been portrayed in that way: Wings Over Scotland - partisan, sometimes annoying but in my experience usually careful and accurate - has [a compendium of claims on this from the Twittersphere][WINGS].

-The Indie and EU Referredums certainly *felt* very different to me, and the Scottish Independence movement seems a very different thing to Vote Leave.
+The Indie and EU Referendums certainly *felt* very different to me, and the Scottish Independence movement seems a very different thing to Vote Leave.
 But that's just one person's impressions.
 Sometimes, you have to look at the numbers - the big picture can be very different.

 The [Wings blogpost][WINGS] makes a case for the IndieRef being different using some opinion poll data.
-That's useful, I'd like to look at this in a slighty more systematic and precise way, using techniques from my day-job doing economic modelling.
+That's useful, I'd like to look at this in a slightly more systematic and precise way, using techniques from my day-job doing economic modelling.

 There are now some good empirical studies of the type I have in mind, trying to explain the Brexit vote: